beardymcjohnface/Snaketool-argparse/README.md

 ├── README.md
 ├── requirements.txt
 └── VERSION

 ```

-The file `bin/my_snaketool` is the convenience launcher.
+The file `bin/my_snaketool` is the convenience launcher (or whatever you called it).
 Customise this file to add your own commandline options, help message, utility scripts etc.

 The directories `config/` and `workflow/` contain an example Snakemake pipeline that will work
 with the example launcher.
 There are helpful comments throughout these files.
-Add your dependencies to `requirements.txt`.

 ## Installing your tool

 For development, install the dependencies in `requirements.txt` with conda.
-Then, __softlink__ the convenience launcher to your system PATH, or add `bin/` to your PATH.
+Then, __softlink__ the convenience launcher to your system PATH, or add the `bin/` to your PATH.
 That's it!

+## Publishing your tool

 For deployment and publishing, add the tool to bioconda or an appropriate channel,
 or even your own channel.

+The directory `build/` contains the files needed to build and submit the tool as a conda package.
+You __may__ need to tweak the requirements etc.
+You __will__ need to first create a release on GitHub to match the version number in `meta.yaml`
+(prepend with a 'v', e.g. GitHub tag is 'v0.1.0' for version '0.1.0').
+Then, download the 'tar.gz' archive for the tag, calculate the sha256 checksum and paste it the `meta.yaml` file.
+Finally, build the conda package and add it to your channel,
+or add it to bioconda-recipes or a suitable channel.